30-Robotica/30-Robotica/README.md

-## Hi there 👋
+## Hi there !!! 👋

-I´m am 30-Robotica
+I´m am 30-Robotica.

-I´m studying at Alura
+I´m studying at Alura;
-I´m developing in the Javascript language
+I´m developing in the Javascript language;
-I use this space to organize and share my projects developed
+I use this space to organize and share my projects developed;